 It’s at this sweet spot in time that they’re most likely to give you two things:

 - Their time to write the review: people love to boast about new purchases, and self-validation comes into it quite a bit!

 - A positive outlook: having not experienced your product for very long, the chance of them leaving a bad review is quite small (but of course, there are always exceptions).

 Do You Have To Publish Every Review?

 By default, reviews in WordPress will appear in the same comment moderation queue as new comments.
 So, if you’re concerned that enabling reviews will cause you to receive a barrage of negative news, don’t worry.

 You have complete editorial control and can choose if you want to exclude some reviews.
-Certainly, in the beginning, this is probably a good idea, as the number of reviews in total will be much lower, and those few bad ones might be enough to turn people off.
+In the beginning, this is most probably a good idea.
+After all, as the number of total reviews will be much lower, those few bad ones might be enough to turn people off.

 If you are getting lots of bad reviews, then maybe you should pay attention and see if it’s something you can fix.
 Reviews can be great feedback tools.